Electrify Home

 Possible Causes

-Loose lugs at input or output terminals, Overheated output contactor, Damaged insulation in cable, Poor contact between handle and vehicle inlet causing arcing
+Loose lugs at input or output terminals, Overheated output contactor, Damaged insulation in the cable, Poor contact between the handle and vehicle inlet causing arcing.

 How to Fix / Troubleshooting

 Safety first: Immediately stop charging and turn off the breaker.
-Do not continue using the charger until inspected.
+Do not continue using the charger until it has been inspected.

-• Step 1 – Visual inspection: After the unit cools, remove the cover and look for discoloration, melted plastic, or soot around terminals, contactor, and cable entry.
+- Step 1 – Visual inspection: After the unit cools, remove the cover and look for discoloration, melted plastic, or soot around the terminals, contactor, and cable entry.

-• Step 2 – Tighten connections: With power OFF, check and tighten all accessible terminal screws on the input terminal block and output contactor to specified torque.
+- Step 2 – Tighten connections: With power OFF, check and tighten all accessible terminal screws on the input terminal block and output contactor to the specified torque.

-• Step 5 – Test under load: After repairs, run a short charge session while monitoring temperature and smell.
+- Step 5 – Test under load: After repairs, run a short charging session while monitoring temperature and smell.
 If overheating recurs, have a technician evaluate the charger.

 Advertisements